JavaScript Execution Context

 The actual resolution of scopes and identifier bindings is performed later during the semantic analysis phase.

-This is where the term lexical Scope comes from.
+This is where the term lexical scope comes from.
 Lexical scope is defined by the physical location of where functions and variables are declared in the code.

 Semantic Analysis

 At this stage, scopes and bindings exist only as part of the program’s static structure.
-Memory for variables is allocated later during execution, when the runtime creates environment records for each scope according to the layout determined during semantic analysis.
+Memory for variables is allocated later during execution, when the runtime creates environment records for each scope according to the structure determined during semantic analysis.

 function foo() {